KristianDamPedersen/openKU-ML22/1st-semester/MatIntroNat/Complex numbers.md

 ### Polar form of complex numbers
 Via the argument and modulus, it is possible to define all complex numbers using their length/modulus:
 z = $\vert z \vert (\cos \theta + i \sin \theta) = \vert z \vert e^{i\theta}$
+This is the same as finding the angle of the number on the complex unit circle and continuing forward from that angle until you reach the length of z
 The rules for the mathematical operatons on complex numbers can be found in TKO p.
 119 [Citation needed]

 ### The unit circle witihin the complex plane